 I was so proud of him when he graduated.
 He hadn’t ‘just’ made it through high school, he’d thrived.
 With his family’s help, he’d received an excellent, well-rounded education, because his mom hadn’t let his inability in one area determine what he could study in other areas.
 She played up to his strengths and stood in the gap to help him in his weak area.

-The point I’m trying to make is that, all children will probably experience a time when not all of their skills will sync together, growing in perfect harmony.
+The point, all children will experience a time when all of their skills will not sync together, growing in perfect harmony.
 This does not mean they cannot continue to excel and grow in every other area of their education.
 With you, helping to bear the burden, they can continue to progress while you work on their weaker areas.

 I’ve witnessed far too many students who have difficulty with reading, or a learning disability become stalled in every other area of their studies.
 Not being able to read well meant they did poorly with history, literature, and science.
 Not being able to read, could stall our student.
 They could be limited to remain at their reading level…but they don’t have to be.

 No, we don’t want to do the work for our child, but there are certainly times where we can bear the burden with our child, and stand in the gaps so that they can continue to grow and enjoy their school years.

 This doesn’t just make academic sense, it makes emotional sense.

 A child who is slow to read can experience severe damage to their sense of self.
 They can feel stupid and less than their peers.
 I know adults who have never recovered from being in the ‘slow’ reading group in elementary school.
 At a young age they internalized the message that they are not intelligent, not good at school.